Last Updated on July 24, 2024 by Kirsten Raccuia

 Kota Kinabalu and Kuching overshadow it for sure, and I get why.

-Kota Kinabalu has all the adventures of the mountain and the islands.
+Kota Kinabalu has all the adventures of the mountains and the islands.
 Kuching is a cute city with a river running through it.
 Both are must-see places in Malaysian Borneo.

 But what’s excellent about Sandakan is that it’s a jumping-off place for a whole bunch of adventures – it’s perfect for a Malaysia short getaway.